awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-video-ot-worker-instructions.md

 ## Shortcuts<a name="sms-video-worker-instructions-ot-hot-keys"></a>

-The keyboard shortcuts listed in the **Shortcuts** menu can help you quickly select icons, undo and redo annotations, and use tools to add and edit bounding boxes\.
+The keyboard shortcuts listed in the **Shortcuts** menu can help you quickly select icons, undo and redo annotations, and use tools to add and edit annotations\.
 For example, once you add a bounding box, you can use **P** to quickly predict the location of that box in subsequent frames\.

 Before you start your task, it is recommended that you review the **Shortcuts** menu and become acquainted with these commands\.